WHops/NAHRwhals/README.md

             threads = 8)
 ```

 3) Provide no region coordinates to invoke whole genome discovery mode.
-If ref.fa is human (or comparably complex), provide a blacklist bed file to skip centromeres and acrocentric chromsome arms.
+If ref.fa is human (or comparably complex), you must provide a blacklist bed file to skip centromeres and acrocentric chromsome arms.
 Tracks for hg38 and t2t are included in the package.
 ```
 R
 > library(nahrwhals)